This is article #23 out of 50 in The Startup Marketing Playbook.

 6. Measure results

-Finally, once an infographic is launched and driving traffic, it’s time to measure results.
+Once an infographic is launched and driving traffic, it’s time to measure results.
 As you publish more infographics, it’s valuable to benchmark them and tighten your messaging to appeal best to your targets.
 Some infographics might be more successful at driving conversions while others might just serve as top-of-funnel awareness pieces.